daniel-gillo/LCBO_checker/README.md

 # LCBO_checker

+#Deprecated!

+#### LCBO changed their website recently, now their AJAX commands and site structure are completely different.

 Checks if a rare item is in stock at the LCBO

 Has two options of notifying you, either via email, or creating a file on your desktop.